John Alasdair Macdonald's Ancestry

 Who were we pre-1750?

 The Isle of Lewis has a history as a Clan Macleod and latterly a Clan Mackenzie Island so it was fair to assume that we may have come from elsewhere in the Highlands.
-The Macdonald Clan is the largest of all the Scottish Clans and has seven main branches - Antrim(Ireland), Ardnamurchan, Clanranald, Glencoe, Glengarry, Keppoch and Sleat.
+The Macdonald Clan is the largest of all the Scottish Clans and historically has eight main branches - Antrim(Ireland), Ardnamurchan, Clanranald, Dunnyveg and the Glens, Glencoe, Glengarry, Keppoch and Sleat.
 Trying to pin down which specific branch we are from is one of the hardest tasks, however thankfully my ancestors gave us some clues!

 In Gaelic culture, a system of patronymics has been widely used for many centuries (eg. Macdonald = son of Donald).
 As a Gael, when asked by another Gael who I am “Co leis thu?”
 I reply with “mac Calum Iain Iain Dhòmhnaill”, meaning I am the “son of Malcolm John, son of John, son of Donald” (my great grandfather).
 It is also common to finish that reply with an overriding family name that may stretch back many generations.
 I would say “ic Raonuill” meaning “son of Ranald/Ronald’s son”.